ellenaua/technical-articles/code-review-checklist.md

 - [ ] Is it easy to contact them in case of issues?

-- [ ] Does the library have any known vulnerabilities?

 - [ ] Can you use only some functions from that library to reduce build size?

 ## Documentation